ryanorsinger/house_price_regression_project/README.md

 ## Minimum Viable Product
 - Predictive model for values of single unit properties sold in 2017 May-June.
+- Presentation report explaining drivers of property values for single unit properties sold 2017 May-June
+- Add county, state for each property
+- Visualize and report on the distribution of tax rates for each county

 ## Initial Hypotheses and Ideas
 - bathroom count correlates with bedroom count